Djole01/KaprekarsConstant/README.md

 These are the requirements to get the constant of the mathematical phenoma.<br/>

 # Instructions
-	1. Clone / Download and get KaprekarConstant file from binary folder.
+	1. Clone / Download and get the binary folder.
-	2. On Linux , type ./KaprekarConstant  in a terminal in the file directory.
+	2. On Linux , type ./KaprekarConstant  in a terminal in the bin/linux file directory.
+	   On Windows, run the .exe file from the bin/windows folder.
 	3. Enjoy.

 # Progress update - 25.10.2019 1 AM <br/>